celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 - Add the registered Validator to the Validator Group
 - Vote for the group with funds from each `ReleaseGold` contract

-We will need to use 7 keys, so let's have a refresher on key management.
+We will need to use 7 keys, so let's have [a refresher on key management](../operations-manual/summary.md).

 ### Create Accounts from the `ReleaseGold` contracts

-In order to participate on the network (lock gold, vote, validate) from a `ReleaseGold` contract, we need to create an Account at the address of the `ReleaseGold` contract.
-In the Baklava network, you can look up your Beneficiary address in [the published mapping](https://gist.githubusercontent.com/nategraf/a87f9c2e488ab2d38a0a3c09f5d4ca2b/raw) to find your `ReleaseGold` contract addresses.
-If you are a genesis validator, your two Beneficary addresses will be the provided `CELO_VALIDATOR_ADDRESS` and `CELO_VALIDATOR_GROUP_ADDRESS`.
+In order to participate on the network (lock gold, vote, validate) from a `ReleaseGold` contract, we need to create a Locked Gold Account with the address of the `ReleaseGold` contract.
+In the RC1 network, you can look up your Beneficiary address(es) in [the published mapping](https://gist.githubusercontent.com/nategraf/a87f9c2e488ab2d38a0a3c09f5d4ca2b/raw) to find your corresponding `ReleaseGold` contract addresses.
+If you submitted a Gist for RC1 with your beneficiary addresses, you should find a `ReleaseGold` contract for each beneficiary address, one for each split of your total award.

 ```bash
 # On your local machine